Gustave Moynier: Background

-Moynier came from a rich and established Geneva family of merchants and bankers.
+Moynier, born in Geneva, belonged to a noble Huguenot family originally from Le Cailar, in the Gard department of France.
+The family was forced to flee to Switzerland due to religious persecution for their Protestant faith.
+Both his grandfather and father were master watchmakers.
+His father, André Moynier, decided to enter politics in 1842 and became a Council of State member in 1843.
+The Moynier family lived through the 1846 revolution led by James Fazy, which was around the time Gustave met his wife.
+When he finished secondary school in 1842, he attended preparatory courses for four years.
+In 1846, he obtained his baccalaureate degree.
+Then, because of the revolution, he returned to France and continued his studies at the Sorbonne.
+There he discovered a strong interest in law.
+On 1 March 1850, he defended his thesis accompanied by Pastor Joseph Martin-Paschoud of the Protestant Oratory of the Louvre.
+His thesis was a success, and he began his legal training.
+He successfully passed his bar exam on 2 and 3 July 1850.
 He studied law in Paris and received his doctorate in 1850.
 Because of his Calvinist persuasion, he became interested in charity work and social problems early on.
 In 1859, he took over the chairmanship of the Geneva Society for Public Welfare.
 He was also active in around 40 additional charitable organizations and groups involved in tasks from improving conditions for prison inmates to caring for orphans.

 In 1862, Dunant sent him a copy of his book A Memory of Solferino.
 Moynier showed great interest in the realization of Dunant's ideas for the creation of a voluntary care organization for the assistance of the wounded in battle and opened a discussion about the book at the assembly of the Geneva Society for Public Welfare.
 This led to the creation of the Committee of Five, a commission of the society set up to investigate the plausibility of Dunant's ideas.
 The additional members of the commission, with Moynier as chairman, were Dunant, the doctors Louis Appia and Théodore Maunoir and the army general Guillaume-Henri Dufour.
 Soon afterwards, the committee members changed the name to the International Committee for Relief to the Wounded and, in 1876, it adopted its current name, the International Committee of the Red Cross (ICRC).
 Dufour was the first president of the Committee, and Moynier became its vice-president.